Relax

 NFL player acknowledges Hypnotherapy

-The Huffington Post
+in The Huffington Post

 "I must also mention the incredible women in my life, such as my mother Rita Sanford, Beverly Taylor (whose hypnotherapy tapes help me cope with surgery and life goals) and our team psychologist and fellow UCLA alum Janice Furst."